 2. Do reconditioned engines come with a warranty?

 Yes.
-At Approved Engines, our reconditioned engines come with a 6 to 12-month warranty, depending on the vehicle and type of work performed.
+At Approved Engines, our reconditioned engines come with a 6 to 12-month warranty, depending on the type of engine and the work performed.
+This warranty covers major components and gives you peace of mind that your investment is protected against unforeseen issues.

 3. Is it cheaper to buy a new car instead?

 Not necessarily.
-If your vehicle is in otherwise good shape, fitting a reconditioned engine is far more cost-effective than buying a new or used car especially when considering insurance, tax, and depreciation.
+If your current vehicle is in otherwise good condition, fitting a reconditioned engine is often far more cost-effective than purchasing a new or used car.
+When you factor in insurance, road tax, and depreciation, a rebuilt engine can save you thousands while keeping a car you already know and trust on the road.

 4. Can I supply my own engine for fitting?

-Yes, we offer engine fitting services if you already have a reconditioned or replacement engine though we recommend letting us supply and fit to ensure quality and warranty cover.
+Yes, we offer professional engine fitting services if you already have a reconditioned or replacement engine.
+However, letting Approved Engines supply and fit the engine ensures that the work meets our strict quality standards and keeps the warranty valid.
+This also removes the risk of compatibility issues or hidden faults in externally sourced engines.

 5. How long does engine fitting take?